Family Caregivers

 Adult respite care

 Respite for a caregiver means receiving a period of temporary substitute care, supervision, and companionship for the person you are caring for.
 Respite care is offered by home and community-based providers and can range from a couple of hours to a short-term stay by the care receiver in a residential setting.
 You’ll get a mental and physical break from caregiving, and the person you care for will gain a socializing opportunity.
-To find caregiver services in your area, call the Senior LinkAge Line at 800-333-2433.
+To find caregiver services in your area, call Minnesota Aging Pathways at 800-333-2433.

 Unique caregiving experiences